masoodasif/hello-world/README.md

 # hello-world
-I am trying our github to see how I can share code with others and use some of its features!
+I am trying out github to see how I can share code with others and use some of its features!